How to Buy a House: First-Time Home Buyer Guide for OKC

 home buyer journey

-Now that you’ve found a realtor, the fun begins!
+Once you’ve signed a Buyer Broker Agreement with your agent of choice, the fun begins!
 You will see a lot of homes throughout the process, so it’s a good idea to go ahead and set your expectations early so you don’t get sidetracked.
 Make a list of needs and wants.

 The needs column should contain a few non-negotiables that you definitely want to have in your home.